 I These dry foods both have simple ingredients in them, so your puppies shouldn't have any problems digesting the food.
 Puppies also seem to love the taste.

 Nutrical is a handy calorie supplement to have.
 It's an easily disgested, low volume gel you can give to your puppy.
 Small puppies can sometimes burn more calories than they take in due to their playfulness, which can cause low blood sugar.
-Giving your growing teacup puppy an inch at midday, every day, until it's gone.
+Giving your growing teacup Chihuahua puppy an inch at midday and evenings

 Nutrical can be ordered online at various websites.